cetteup/unlockproxy/README.md

 # unlockproxy
-A simple HTTP that unlocks all BF2 weapons for every player
+A simple HTTP proxy that unlocks all BF2 weapons for every player